eigerco/nebula/app/pages/contracts/marketplace.md

 # Marketplace Contract

 The marketplace contract enables the creation and management of listings for various assets.
 Users can buy, update, pause, and remove listings.

-This contract also supports a fee or commission for transactions.
+Actually it expects the trustlines to be in-place among NFTs and buyers.
+There is a work in progress and more information regarding this here: https://github.com/eigerco/nebula/issues/103 .

 ## Features

 - Create and manage listings for assets.
 - Buy assets listed in the marketplace.
 - Update listing prices.
-- Pause listings temporarily.
+- Pause listings.
+So no buy operation can be performed.
+- Unpause listings.
+So resuming buying operations.
 - Remove listings from the marketplace.
-- Supports a fee or commission for transactions.
+Returning the balance to the original owners (sellers).

 ## Using the contract